 What is an Ozone Shock Application?

 Is ozone shock a real concept?
 If it is, how is it measured and what happens when you hit this level?
+Be careful though.
+It is easy to become overzealous about how big the ozone output is when the other questions are how long to apply ozone and how much ozone is too much.

 We at the National Ozone Association have been trying to nail down this concept so it is more than an undefined ozone rumor that few understand.
 Ozone shock refers to a saturation point where ozone has maximum effect.
 Based on a recent report on the ability of ozone to kill the coronavirus, 5 ppm has become the target level for ozone treatment.